 This specific cohort will be Indigenous-centered in the curriculum and approaches in the program.
 This program is appropriate for students holding a Master’s degree and who are in the educational field (and allied areas) working with Tribal communities.
-The University of Washington Tacoma in a joint partnership with the Muckleshoot Tribal College are offering Indigenous leaders the opportunity to apply to the Doctoral Program in Educational Leadership (EdD).
-The Doctoral Program in Educational Leadership (EdD) is designed to address conceptual issues of the roles educational leaders play in leadership, management/administration and political advocacy.
+The University of Washington Tacoma in a joint partnership with the Muckleshoot Tribal College are offering Indigenous leaders the opportunity to apply to the Doctoral Program in Educational Leadership (Ed.D.)
+The Doctoral Program (Ed.D.) in Educational Leadership welcomes educators, leaders, community members, advocates and those committed to systemic and societal transformation to strengthen commitment, approaches, and communities through theory, praxis, and reflection with the Ed.D. practice doctorate degree.
 All courses will be taught by Native American faculty/instructors (or individuals who have worked closely with tribal communities).

 Artwork & logo created by Muckleshoot tribal member, Samuel Obrovac, 2021